qurban-18/qurban-18/README.md

 * 🌍  I'm based in Lahore, Pakistan
 * 🖥️  See my portfolio at [My website](http://https://qurban-hussain.netlify.app/)
 * ✉️  You can contact me at [dev.qurbanhussain@proton.me](mailto:dev.qurbanhussain@proton.me)
-* 🚀  I'm currently working on [Report-management](http://https://github.com/ahmadfarazali/reportManagement)
+* 🚀  I'm currently working on [My new Portfolio😉](https://qurban-hussain.vercel.app/)
-* 🧠  I'm learning Nextjs,TS
+* 🧠  I'm learning Nextjs, TypeScript, Postgresql
 * 🤝  I'm open to collaborating on Other MERN Stack projects
 * ⚡  I love to play cricket